giaco6/polysource/README.md

 # polysource

-External editor tooling for Polytoria 2.0. polysource reads the project's `.poly` world and writes a `sourcemap.json` that luau-lsp can read, giving you autocomplete for the entire instance tree.
+External editor tooling for Polytoria 2.0. polysource reads the project's `.poly` world and writes a `sourcemap.json` that [JohnnyMorganz's luau-lsp](https://github.com/JohnnyMorganz/luau-lsp) can read, giving you autocomplete for the entire instance tree.
 It also repairs the type definitions the Creator generates so they work with current luau-lsp, and lets you require modules with resolved types.

 Works in any editor that runs luau-lsp: VS Code, Neovim, Zed, and more.